 - A medical professional must certify that they need skilled nursing or rehabilitation services on a daily basis

 Then, if all of these criteria are met, Medicare will pay for the first 20 days of facility care.
 For the next 80 days, Medicare will pay all charges except a daily co-insurance amount.
-In 2010, that daily co-insurance amount required by the patient is $137.50.
+That daily co-insurance amount required by the patient is $137.50.
 And, if more than 100 days of care is needed, the patient must pay all charges after day 100.
 Therefore, even if a patient meets Medicare’s requirements for nursing home coverage, they must still pay $11,000 out of pocket within the first 100 days.

 How to Pay for Long-Term Care Services